WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

 `hasNextPage` is a boolean field which determines if more data exists for the given query.
-Based on the `hasNextPage` value clients can fetch the value for `endCursor`  fields which is a string field and acts as an identifier for the next page.
-The value of this field is passed in the subsquent query to fetch the next set of records.
+If  `hasNextPage` value is `true` clients can fetch the value for `endCursor`  field which is a string and acts as an identifier for the next page. `endCursor` value  is passed in the subsquent query to fetch the next set of records.

 The `pagination` argument accepts `cursor` input parameter which accepts the `endCursor` value and fetches the next page.
 A sample is given below